 Our Advocacy Efforts help to:

-- Ensure access to treatment for patients with ALS — currently 80% of people with ALS receive care from government programs.
+- Ensure access to treatment for people with ALS — currently 80 percent of people with ALS receive care from government programs.

-- We worked to eliminate the 24-Month waiting period for the Medicare Waiver for ALS patients.
+- We worked to eliminate the 24-month waiting period for the Medicare waiver for people with ALS.
 ALS is now one of only two diseases for which the waiting period does not apply.
 This is the ONLY change that Congress has made to the waiting period since it was established.